dAPI (Decentralized API)

 - For API level decentralization, decentrally-governed oracle networks should be employed

-We can conclude that decentrally-governed networks of first-party oracles solve the API connectivity problem.
+It can be concluded that decentrally-governed networks of first-party oracles solve the API connectivity problem.
 Although this is technically correct, the same solution can be reached through a more useful lens.

 Decentralized applications cannot access Web APIs, and oracle solutions aim to build decentralized interfaces to facilitate this.
-However, this approach results in an inferior solution and ecosystem (see the API3 Whitepaper (opens new window) for a detailed explanation).
+However, this approach results in an inferior solution and ecosystem (see the API3 Whitepaper for a detailed explanation).

 Instead, API3 builds complete products called decentralized APIs (dAPIs for short), which are blockchain-native, decentralized API services.
 From the user's (i.e., the entity that operates the decentralized application) perspective, the experience of using a dAPI would be very similar to a Web developer using a traditional API; they would find a dAPI they need, pay the subscription fee, and enjoy access.